Gypsum recycling: Gypsum waste definition and types

-The recycled gypsum obtained from this is known as post-consumer recycled gypsum.

 Gypsum recycling process

 Gypsum waste can be turned into recycled gypsum by processing the gypsum waste in such a way that the contaminants are removed and the paper facing of the plasterboard is separated from the gypsum core through mechanical processes including grinding and sieving in specialised equipment.
 Gypsum waste such as gypsum blocks and plaster do not require the removal of paper, as they are not made with paper from the beginning.

 It is typical for the gypsum recyclers to accept up to 3 per cent of contamination from other materials.
 The professional recyclers are capable of handling gypsum waste with nails and screws, wall coverings etc.

 Why should gypsum waste be recycled?

 Gypsum materials consist of calcium sulfate dihydrate (CaSO4·2H2O).
 Sulfate-reducing bacteria convert sulfates to toxic hydrogen sulphide gas; they are killed by exposure to air, but the moist, airless, carbon-containing environment in a landfill is a good habitat for them.
 So gypsum put into landfill will decompose, releasing up to a quarter of its weight in hydrogen sulfide.
 Moreover, methanogenic bacteria also thrive in such an environment, and convert the paper in the plasterboard to methane gas which is a potent greenhouse gas.

 Recycling gypsum waste also reduces the need for the quarrying and production of virgin gypsum raw materials.

 Recycling one ton of the ordinary gypsum will save 1,000 pounds of black alkali, 1 ton of lactic acid and 500 kwh of energy.

 Recycling one metric ton of gypsum will save 28 kwh of energy and 4 pounds of aluminium.